 Certified Material Test Report (CMTR): A document attesting that the material is in accordance with specified requirements, including the actual results of all required chemical analyses, treatments, tests, and examinations.

-Commercial-grade item: a basic component.
+Commercial-grade item: An item that is not a basic component.
+(Source draft reg basis ML15152A457)

-Commercial-grade survey: Activities conducted by the or its agent to verify that a supplier of commercial-grade items controls, through quality activities, some or all of the critical characteristics of the commercial-grade items to be purchased.
+Commercial-grade survey: Activities conducted by the dedicating entity or its agent to verify that a supplier of commercial-grade items controls, through quality activities, some or all of the critical characteristics of the commercial-grade items to be purchased and accepted.
 The verification can be used as a method to accept those characteristics.
-The commercial-grade survey should include verification of the supplementary documentation and the effective implementation of the commercial-grade quality program.
+The commercial-grade survey should include verification of the supplementary documentation and the effective implementation of the commercial-grade quality program or otherwise documented quality activities.

 Commercial-grade dedication package: An auditable collection of documents that is the result of the commercial-grade dedication process for a specific item and specific safety function.
 These documents contain the technical and quality basis for satisfying the commercial-grade item dedication process and provide the objective evidence to reasonably assure that the dedicated commercial-grade item will perform its required safety function.